Bayard Taylor: Life and work

 Taylor was born on January 11, 1825, in Kennett Square in Chester County, Pennsylvania.
-He was the fourth son, the first to survive to maturity, of the Quaker couple, Joseph and Rebecca (née Way) Taylor.
-His father was a wealthy farmer.
+He was the fourth son, the first to survive to maturity, of the Quaker couple Joseph and Rebecca (née Way) Taylor.
+His mother was of half Swiss origin His father was a wealthy farmer.
 Bayard's youngest brother was Charles Frederick Taylor, a Union Army colonel killed in action at the Battle of Gettysburg in 1863.

 Bayard received his early instruction in an academy at West Chester, Pennsylvania, and later at nearby Unionville.
 At the age of seventeen, he was apprenticed to a printer in West Chester.
 The influential critic and editor Rufus Wilmot Griswold encouraged him to write poetry.
 The volume that resulted, Ximena, or the Battle of the Sierra Morena, and other Poems, was published in 1844 and dedicated to Griswold.

 Using the money from his poetry and an advance for travel articles, he visited parts of England, France, Germany and Italy, making largely pedestrian tours for almost two years.
-He sent accounts of his travels to the Tribune, The Saturday Evening Post, and Gazette of the United States.
+He sent accounts of his travels to the New York Tribune, The Saturday Evening Post, and Gazette of the United States.

 In 1846, a collection of his articles was published in two volumes as Views Afoot, or Europe seen with Knapsack and Staff.
 That publication resulted in an invitation to serve as an editorial assistant for Graham's Magazine for a few months in 1848.
 That same year, Horace Greeley, editor of the New York Tribune, hired Taylor and sent him to California to report on the gold rush.
 He returned by way of Mexico and published another two-volume collection of travel essays, El Dorado; or, Adventures in the Path of Empire (1850).
 Within two weeks of release, the books sold 10,000 copies in the U.S. and 30,000 in Great Britain.

 In 1849 Taylor married Mary Agnew, who died of tuberculosis the next year.
 That same year, Taylor won a popular competition sponsored by P. T. Barnum to write an ode for the "Swedish Nightingale", singer Jenny Lind.
 His poem "Greetings to America" was set to music by Julius Benedict and performed by the singer at numerous concerts on her tour of the United States.

 In 1851 he traveled to Egypt, where he followed the Nile River as far as 12° 30' N. He also traveled in Palestine and Mediterranean countries, writing poetry based on his experiences.
 Toward the end of 1852, he sailed from England to Calcutta, and then to China, where he joined the expedition of Commodore Matthew Calbraith Perry to Japan.
 The results of these journeys were published as A Journey to Central Africa; or, Life and Landscapes from Egypt to the Negro Kingdoms of the White Nile (1854); The Lands of the Saracen; or, Pictures of Palestine, Asia Minor, Sicily and Spain (1854); and A Visit to India, China and Japan in the Year 1853 (1855).